Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Deep ReLU neural networks

 In this section, we present some necessary definitions and elementary facts on deep ReLU neural networks.
 There is a wide variety of neural network architectures and each of them is adapted to specific tasks.
-As in \cite{Ya17a}, we will use such deep feed-forward neural networks that allows connections between neurons in a layer and in any preceding layers.
+As in \cite{Ya17a}, we will use deep feed-forward neural networks which allow connections between neurons in a layer with neurons in any preceding layers (but not in the same layer).
 This improves the bound of the weight of parallelization network via the weights of the component networks (see Lemma \ref{lem:parallel} below) in comparing with the standard deep feed-forward neural networks which allows the connection between neurons only in neighboring layers (comp. \cite{SZ19}).

 In deep neural network approximation, we will employ the ReLU activation function that is defined by $\sigma(t):= \max\{t,0\}$, $t\in \RR$.
 We will use the notation $\sigma(\bx):= (\sigma(x_1),\ldots, \sigma(x_d))$ for $\bx=(x_1,\ldots,x_d) \in \RRd$.